bb-vivekkoul17072024/Notes/terraform.md

 Addpoint:Terraform is used for creating the infra and sometimes configure it and ansible is used to configure that infra like deploying etc both as IAC.
 TERRAFORM COMMANDS:
 refresh:query infra provider to get current state.
+Terraform init: initializes a working directory and downloads the necessary provider plugins and modules and setting up the backend for storing your infrastructure's state.
+Terraform plan: creates a dry-run, determining what actions are necessary to achieve the desired state defined in the Terraform configuration files.